 Kimberly Faith: Right.
 Right.

-John McLarty: To to guide us Yes.
-Through life.
+John McLarty: To guide us

-And and and I’ve told I’ve told you this.
-I don’t know if I’ve said this on this podcast or not, but I’ll never forget waking up being aware in the middle of the night, one night, that I was aware.
+Kimberly Faith: And what’s crazy is our, you know, when we’re born again, we’re in Christ.
+So our soul and spirit are in Christ.
+We are him, and he abides in us.
+Well, if he is the word, then we have a special connection with God’s word that I don’t think we can really understand.
+I don’t really think that we can understand it.
+And I’ve told you this, I don’t know if I’ve said this on this podcast or not, but I’ll never forget waking up being aware in the middle of the night, one night, that I was aware.
 I’m not sure if I was awake or not, but that my soul was reciting chapters from the book of Isaiah just saying.
-And I don’t have a memory my brain, my physical brain does not memorize those
+And I don’t have a, my brain, my physical brain did not memorize those things.

-John McLarty: memorized them.
+John McLarty: Has not memorized them.
 Interesting.

-Kimberly Faith: But it was like I
+Kimberly Faith: But it was like I don’t

 John McLarty: But believable.

-Kimberly Faith: It’s it’s yeah.
+Kimberly Faith: It’s.Yeah.
 Well, of course, it’s believable because Jesus is the word.
 He lives inside of me.
 And my soul knows more than my physical brain.
 You know?
+Anyway, that’s a bit of a rabbit, but let’s move on.
+So we know

-John McLarty: that This idea of Jesus we’ve and I I think we did a podcast delving into that.
-Jesus The word.
-Is the word.
-Yes.
-He is the word.
+John McLarty: That this idea of Jesus we’ve and I think we did a podcast delving into that.
+Jesus

-Super powerful.
-What a resource.
+John McLarty: What a resource.

 Kimberly Faith: Yes.
-What
+What a resource.

-John McLarty: know?
-Alright.
+John McLarty: Alright.

-Kimberly Faith: And so let’s read Romans, and I wanna pick that thought up.
-But let’s that that experience is not something to be ashamed of necessarily.
+Kimberly Faith: And so let’s read Romans, and I want to pick that thought up.
+That experience is not something to be ashamed of necessarily.
 It’s part of the human experience, but it can be fixed.
-It can be we can fix that.
-And when when we and it’s not us fixing it, it’s the spirit fixing it.
+We can fix that.
+And when we and it’s not us fixing it, it’s the spirit fixing it.
+And so let’s kind of, let’s start off by reading Romans instead of me just talking about it.
+Romans 8:26-27.
+And I’ll read that.

+Kimberly Faith: It says, likewise, the spirit also helps us in our weakness.
 For we do not know what we should pray for as we ought.
 But the Spirit himself makes intercession for us with groanings which cannot be uttered.
 Now he who searches the hearts knows what the mind of the Spirit is, because he makes intercession for the saints according to the will of God.

 John McLarty: That is amazing and comforting.